TheJacksonLaboratory/PhenopacketLab/frontend/README.md

 ## Setup

-Make sure that Node memory has its size increased with the following command: `export NODE_OPTIONS=--max_old_space_size=4096`
+Make sure that Node memory has its size increased with the following command: `export NODE_OPTIONS=--max_old_space_size=4096` To install all packages required for the Frontend app, run `npm install`.

 ## Development server